luizfelipegois/luizfelipegois/README.md

 ### About me

-Software developer with experience in JavaScript frameworks (React), ECMAScript, JavaScript, TypeScript, CSS/Styled-components, Node, SQL, Docker, Jest and Figma.
-I'm interested in development best practices, building scalable solutions and TDD.
+Software developer specialized in JavaScript frameworks, with an emphasis on React, and extensive knowledge in ECMAScript, TypeScript, CSS/Styled-components, Node.js and Express (Node.js).
+Proficient in databases including MySQL, PostgreSQL, MongoDB and SQL Server.
+Solid experience in REST (Representational State Transfer) and security expertise, covering OAuth 2.0, JWT (JSON Web Tokens) and HTTPS (SSL/TLS).

+I demonstrate ability to implement good development practices and focus on building scalable solutions.
+I have experience with essential tools such as Docker, Jest, Mocha, and design skills with Figma.
+Committed to test-driven development (TDD) and always looking to improve my skills to drive projects efficiently and innovatively.

 ##